Get Ready for the next Sale in:

 Add to list

-Sap Green: Originally made from berries, this actual lightfast colour is a predictable mixture that can be easily warmed with Hansa Yellows or cooled with blues.
+Sap green is originally made from berries.
+This lightfast colour is a predictable mixture that can be easily warmed with Hansa Yellows or cooled with blues.

 Phthalo Blue PB15:1 is a structural variant of Phthalo Blue PB15 that produces more reddish tones.